Moonaz023/Enterprise-Resource-Planning/README.md

 ## Overview

 **EnterpriseHub** is a versatile, web-based ERP (Enterprise Resource Planning) platform designed to streamline business operations for organizations of all sizes.
-Whether it's managing inventory, sales, accounting, human resources, or customer relationships, EnterpriseHub brings it all together in one place, making it easier for businesses to stay organized and efficient.
+Whether it's managing Production, inventory, sales, accounting, human resources, or customer relationships, EnterpriseHub brings it all together in one place, making it easier for businesses to stay organized and efficient.

 The platform includes an intelligent recommendation system that analyzes data to provide insights on the best times to purchase raw materials and optimize production schedules based on customer demand.
 This smart feature allows businesses to make data-driven decisions, ultimately improving efficiency and profitability.